IREC ISPQ Credentialing: A Guarantee of High-Quality Training

 Click here to read more articles about Archive

-This article originally appeared in the July/August 2011
+A version of this article appears in the July/August 2011

 issue of Home Energy Magazine.

 The expansion of goals at the federal, state, and local levels to provide residential weatherization and energy efficiency services, combined with the influx of funds from government and utility programs, has resulted in a proliferation of training options for the energy efficiency workforce.
 There are thousands of training opportunities for workers who want to enter the field of energy efficiency and weatherization.
 This training is being offered by a variety of sources, including individuals who have worked in the field, community colleges, private training organizations, and nonprofits.
 The length of time it takes to be trained can vary from days to weeks to months, and the promised results range from introductory knowledge to full certification.
 (See “Warning: Certificate and Certification Are Not the Same!”)
 To a student who is looking for training, this maze of options can be overwhelming.

 To read complete online articles, you need to sign up for an Online Subscription.

 Once an order has been placed there is an automatic $10 processing fee that will be deducted with any cancellation.